CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

           ![](images/a141.jpg "search gateway")

           >**Note:** This might take 5-6 minutes to update the firewall policy.
-Wait for the firewall policy to get updated before proceeding to next steps.
+Wait for the firewall policy to get updated before proceeding to the next steps.

-1. Once the deployment completes navigate back to the Bastion VM tab and refresh the page where you have browsed for `www.news18.com`.
+1. Once the deployment completes, navigate back to the Bastion VM tab and refresh the page where you have browsed for `www.news18.com`.
 On the Privacy error connection page, click on **Advanced**.

     ![](images/a142.jpg)